ch1y0w0/ch1y0w0.github.io/README.md

-# jekyll-theme-console demo
+# My Blog
-This is a demo site for the jekyll-theme-console theme.
+This is my personal blog powered by [Jekyll](https://jekyllrb.com/) and [jekyll-theme-console-demo-dark](https://github.com/b2a3e8/jekyll-theme-console-demo-dark)